-Ever feel like you’re running out of creative ideas for your graphics?
+Ever feel like you’re running out of creative ideas for your graphic designs?

 Too many deadlines, demanding clients, no cohesive vision and even too much coffee can leave you feeling overwhelmed and uninspired.
 It’s not always easy to deliver creativity on demand so we’ve put list together that’s designed to get your creative juices flowing.
-Here’s eight constructive ways to find inspiration for your graphics.
+Here’s eight constructive ways to find design inspiration.

 Before you begin getting creative, make sure you know the purpose of the graphic.
 Consider: